mellevdlinde/myrepo/README.md

 points(x, dnorm(x,109,31), type = "l", col = "red")`

 This shows that there is a big overlap for the two playlists in tempo.
 Therefore, it's questionnable whether the difference in tempo is substantive.

+Finally, I made some boxplots to see if there are any outliers for each playlist on each variable.
+There are some for particular playlists.
+However, there is always another playlist that has this outlier as well, or it falls in the "normal" range of another playlist.
+Therefore, I decided not to exclude any outliers.